Position: A Dynamical Systems Perspective is Needed to Advance Time Series Modeling: Core Concepts in Dynamical Systems Theory

-Consider a continuous-time dynamical system $\dot{\bm{x}} = f(\bm{x}, \bm{c})$ with $\bm{x}\in\mathbb{R}^M$ and $\bm{c}\in\mathbb{R}^{d_c}$ a vector of control parameters.
-A bifurcation is a \textit{topological change} (see Def. \ref{def:Def_topoequiv}) in the structure or stability of attractors and their basins that occurs when a control parameter passes a critical value called the bifurcation point \cite{Kuznetsov}.
 Different types of bifurcations can be distinguished, depending on whether they depend on one (codimension $1$) or more (codimension $2$ etc.) control parameters, on whether they are local (at a fixed point) or global, and depending on which types of objects (fixed points, cycles, etc.) and what types of stability changes they involve.
 Like all other DS phenomena, bifurcations are \textit{universal} phenomena, i.e. can be observed in equivalent form in many different systems from interacting molecules to interacting individuals in a society \cite{strogatz2024nonlinear}.

 Local bifurcations are defined by their universal normal forms, simplified canonical equations that reproduce the dynamics in a neighborhood of such bifurcation points to which the original system can be reduced by a suitable change of variables \cite{guckenheimer_nonlinear_1983}, examples of which are provided in Fig. \ref{fig:bif-diagrams}.
 The minimal state space dimension required for a particular bifurcation is thus given by the dimension of its normal form \cite{Kuznetsov}.